 A Workshop With Backyard Brains

-This free workshop is recommended for middle and high school life science teachers.
-Participants must bring their own computers/phones/tablets for this PD.
-Breakfast and lunch will be provided.Register Now
+This workshop is appropriate for middle and high school (6-12) life science teachers.

 Participants will work on parts of the curriculum using new neuroscience tools/resources from Backyard Brains in order to encourage all students to be curious about neuroscience.
 Science is of course about answering questions, and this curriculum is specifically driven by student-generated questions.

 Teachers will work with a draft of the second curriculum module, along with the new Muscle SpikerBox Pro units and learn how to adapt the curriculum to their own classroom.
 This is a new unit, so we hope that you will be able to provide us feedback on how to improve the curriculum to work best across your classrooms.
 With this workshop, our goal is to provide you a neuroscience and physiology curriculum to help your students meet or exceed NGSS standards when appropriate, but at the same time have the flexibility to help guide your instruction in a biology, anatomy and physiology, or neuroscience class.

 ● Presented by Backyard Brains educators

 ● Access to a new curriculum from Backyard Brains